Banner

 "Living in the Edge, Sailing Through the Cloud”: Orchestrating Applications in the Edge to Cloud Computing Continuum

-Tamas Kiss, University of Westminster, United Kingdom
+Tamas Kiss, University of Westminster, United Kingdom, United Kingdom

 Integrating Machine Learning and Multi-Agent Systems for Fully Enabling Device-Edge-Cloud Continuum in Complex IoT Worlds

-Giancarlo Fortino, University Calabria, Italy
+Giancarlo Fortino, University Calabria, Italy, Italy

 "Living in the Edge, Sailing Through the Cloud”: Orchestrating Applications in the Edge to Cloud Computing Continuum